eth-educators/eth-docker-docs/website/docs/Usage/ReverseProxy.md

 reverse-proxy on the node

 ## Traefik common settings

-Two settings in `.env` are required, and a few are optional.

-- `DOMAIN` needs to be set to your domain
-- `ACME_EMAIL` is the email address Let's Encrypt will use to communicate with you.

 Optionally, you can change the names that services are reachable under, and adjust CNAMEs to match.
 These are the `_HOST` variables.